cfrg/draft-irtf-cfrg-frost/draft-irtf-cfrg-frost.md

     Additionally, this function validates that the resulting element is not the group identity element and is in the prime-order subgroup.
 The latter check can be implemented by multiplying the resulting point by the order of the group and checking that the result is the identity element.
+Note that optimizations for this check exist; see {{Pornin22}}.
   - SerializeScalar(s): Implemented by outputting the little-endian 32-byte encoding of the Scalar value with the top three bits set to zero.
   - DeserializeScalar(buf): Implemented by attempting to deserialize a Scalar from a